 Small or partial rotator cuff tears may be treated with two months of physical therapy.

 If physical therapy has not effectively restored strength and function, then surgery is the only option.
-Nonsurgical improvement is considered effective if a patient feels their shoulder function and strength has been restored by greater than 70% prior to beginning physical therapy.
+Physical therapy is considered effective if a patient feels their shoulder function and strength has improved.

 Tears tend to get larger with time.
 The results of repairing large or massive tears are not as good as repairing smaller tears, Delaying surgery in patients who need it can result in progression of a partial tear to a full tear, the propagation of a small tear to a larger one, fatty infiltration of the damaged tendon and muscle, and muscle atrophy and weakness.